AllScan UCI120 USB Communications Interface

 For those who want to assemble their own node any MiniPC or RPi can be used, loaded with ASL3 and set up in as little as an hour.
 I do not recommend using anything with less than 2GB of RAM or 16GB of eMMC/SSD as it would likely not hold up well to years of use.
 Dell Wyse 3040's use only 2-3 Watts of power on average, are fanless yet run very cool and can be left running 24 hours a day for years with no noticeable effect on your electric bill.

 The UCI120 can be used with a variety of PTT communications apps.
 Because the UCI120 does not connect to a radio, no PTT output is needed from the app.
 The UCI speaker output is always active and supports full-duplex communication.
-For Windows PTT apps however you would need to verify that the app can detect the PTT input (aka COS / CM1xx IC VolDn input) from the UCI.
-The Windows CM1xx driver interprets PTT as a volume down button thus the app needs to be able to override the windows HID driver, or alternatively some apps can use a separate audio output device (that is not affected by the VolDn events).
+For Windows PTT apps however you would need to verify that the app can detect the PTT input (aka COS / CM1xx IC VolDn or VolUp HID input) from the UCI.
+Windows apps such as EchoLink support the UCI120 using the SysOp URI interface option, and many other apps such as Discord can detect the PTT HID input code.
+Even if an app does not yet properly support the PTT input the audio in and out still works fine, and PTT can be provided to the app through a serial port control line, keyboard key, or HID mapping app.

 Radio-less AllStar Node Benefits